userAccForAssessment/ContactsDirectoryApp/README.md

 # ContactsDirectoryApp
 An application written in react native that keeps a list of contacts and their details.

-Uses an express API server to store contact and department data.
+<br>Uses an express API server to store contact and department data.</br>

 Packages

   ClientApp/
     - expo
     - react-native
     - npm
-    -
-    -

   server/
     - cors
     - express